ssant96/bluegirl_script/ReadMe.md

 # This script automates a discord game that sends out a visual and audio alert when the bot asks for a captcha.

+!!Works only on Windows!!
+unfortunately macOS tkinter is deprecated

 Little bit about the script:
 This script will ask user for discord authentication token and channel URL hunt and battle commands into a specified channel.
 It will also